Step-by-step guides showing how to do stuff with PdfClerk.

 Adding metadata as bookmark

-The following examples show how to create the documentation bundle provided in the set of example files.
+The following examples show how to create the documentation bundle provided in the Examples section.
+The result looks like this.

-- Select Open files > Single file to link /w subfolders and select the word or pdf file containing the checklist
+- Select Open files > Single file to link and select the word or pdf file containing the checklist (this could be a Word file or a PDF file)

 - Optionally, to control how the links will look, in the Autolink tab uncheck the Underline links option and set the Highlight links color to "#e7f0f4"

-- Under the output tab make sure that the first option Create binder is checked
+- Under the Settings tab make sure that Binder is selected as output format.

-- Optionally, to add bookmarks, check the Add bookmarks option under the Output tab
+- Optionally, to add bookmarks, check the Add bookmarks option under the Settings tab

-The way this works is that all occurrences of filenames referenced in the text in the checklist are transformed into a link to that file including the correct page number if the page number is provided in the text.
-If the file names in the documentation do not match the file names, alternatives may be entered in the alias text boxes.
+All occurrences of filenames referenced in the text in the checklist are transformed into a link to that file.
+The link links directly to the correct page number if the page number is provided in the text.
+If the file names in the documentation do not match the way the documents are referenced in the checklist, alternatives may be entered in the Alias text boxes.

 The document list